EliAndrewC/l7r/setting/l7r.md

 Heimen are "half-people" and include farmers and merchants.

-Hinin are "non-people" and laborers, servants, and entertainers.
+Hinin are "non-people" and include laborers, servants, and entertainers.
 The lowest part of the hinin caste are the burakumin, or "untouchables" who perform ritually unclean labor such as morticians and tanners and those who handle "night-soil" (human feces).

 Monks exist outside the Celestial Order, walking as the Shinsei did with one foot in this world and one foot in the spiritual realm.
 Although monks are a small part of the population (less than 1%) they are enormously influential due to the reverence held by humans of all castes for the gods and their servants and those who preach the Tao of Shinsei.